List of Persepolis F.C. managers

 Persepolis F.C. is a professional football club based in Tehran, Iran, which plays in the Iran Pro League.
 The first full-time manager of Persepolis was Parviz Dehdari in 1968.
-Osmar Loss is the current head coach of the Persepolis since 27 October 2025.
+Mehdi Tartar is the current head coach of the Persepolis since 5 July 2026.

 List of managers

 Ali Parvin won 15 trophies and is the longest-serving manager of Persepolis.

 Branko Ivanković, the most successful foreign manager in terms of trophies.

 From December 1963 to now, Persepolis F.C. has had thirty-one head coaches. fifteen of them were Iranian (one Iranian-American) and sixteen were from foreign countries.
 Seven persons served as caretaker head coach: Rajab Faramarzi in 1964-1968, Parviz Ghelichkhani in 1977, Masoud Moeini in 1988, Mahmoud Khordbin in 1993, Mohsen Ashouri in 1997 and 2011, Tomislav Ivić in 1998 and Hossein Abdi in 2015.

 The most successful Persepolis F.C. manager in terms of trophies won is Ali Parvin, who won three league titles (one Iran Pro League, two Azadegan League), three Hazfi Cup trophy, six Tehran Provincial League, two Tehran Hazfi Cup and one Asian Cup Winners' Cup trophy and in total 15 trophies in his 17-year reign as manager.
 Branko Ivanković is the most successful foreign head coach while Manuel José de Jesus is the worst foreign head coach.